huBioinfo/CytoCommunity/README.md

-# CytoCommunity: a framework for identification of tissue cellular neighborhoods based on cell types and spatial distributions
+# CytoCommunity: a deep graph learning approach for identification of tissue cellular neighborhoods based on cell types and spatial distributions

 ## Contents